lilbutsa/JIM-Immobilized-Microscopy-Suite/docs/tut_2_multi_channel.rst

 **backOuterDist** = 20;

-Details of these parameters can be found `here<https://jim-immobilized-microscopy-suite.readthedocs.io/en/latest/begin_here_generate_traces.html#expand-regions>`_.
+Details of these parameters can be found `here <https://jim-immobilized-microscopy-suite.readthedocs.io/en/latest/begin_here_generate_traces.html#expand-regions>`_ .

 Running this section gives: